-Grades Metrics Growth Targets Grades 2-8 Growth made by students from fall-to-spring in reading and math as measured by Students will on average achieve fall-to-spring academic growth targets for

-(NWEA Test must be administered in fall and in growth targets set for each student on the Measure of reading and math as set for each student on the Measure spring) of Academic Progress by NWEA.
+Grades 2-8 Growth made by students Students will on average (NWEA Test must be from fall-to-spring in reading achieve fall-to-spring administered in fall and in and math as measured by academic growth targets for spring) growth targets set for each reading and math as set for 78/ student on the Measure of each student on the Measure Academic Progress by of Academic Progress by NWEA NWEA.

-^{}The measure of student growth is the most important, but not the only factor the College Board considers when determining whether the Academy is "demonstrating measurable progress" toward the contractual goal of preparing students academically for success in college, work, and life.
+\The measure of student growth is the most important, but not the only factor the College Board considers when determining whether the Academy is "demonstrating measurable progress" toward the contractual goal of preparing students academically for success in college, work, and life.
 Some of the other factors considered are: the Academy's comparative position within state accountability reports, required state test proficiency rates compared to surrounding district's state test proficiency rates, the trend in the number of students reaching growth targets and achievement targets over the Contract term.